8891689/sha256-and-ripemd160-avx2/README.md

-# Introduction: A High-Performance Parallel SHA-256 Implementation with AVX2 c/c++
+# Introduction: High-performance parallel SHA-256 and ripemd160 implementation based on AVX2 c/c++

-This is a SHA-256 implementation optimized for modern x86-64 CPUs。
+This is a SHA-256 and ripemd160 implementation optimized for modern x86-64 CPUs.

-with the primary goal of maximizing computational throughput.
+Its main goal is to maximize computational throughput.

-It leverages the AVX2 (Advanced Vector Extensions 2) instruction set to achieve the parallel processing of 8 independent data blocks simultaneously.
+It utilizes the AVX2 (Advanced Vector Extensions 2) instruction set to achieve parallel processing of 8 independent data blocks at the same time.

 # Core Technical Features: